JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/references_and_resolve.md

 title: References and Resolve
 ---

-One of the most important and tricky parts in the implementation of a custom language PSI is resolving references.
+One of the most important and tricky parts in implementing a custom language PSI is resolving references.
-Resolving references means the ability to go from the usage of an element (access of a variable, call of a method and so on) to the declaration of the element (the variable definition, the method declaration and so on).
+Resolving references gives users the ability to navigate from a PSI element usage (accessing a variable, calling a method and so on) to the declaration of that element (the variable's definition, a method declaration and so on).
-This is obviously needed in order to support `Go to Declaration` action invoked by **Ctrl-B** and **Ctrl-Click**, and it is also a prerequisite for the `Find Usages` action, the `Rename` refactoring and the code completion.
+This feature is needed in order to support the `Go to Declaration` action invoked by **Ctrl-B** and **Ctrl-Click**, and it is a prerequisite for implementing the `Find Usages` action, the `Rename` refactoring and code completion.

 All PSI elements which work as references (for which the `Go to Declaration` action applies) need to implement the [PsiElement.getReference()](https://upsource.jetbrains.com/idea-community/file/1731d054af4ca27aa827c03929e27eeb0e6a8366/platform/core-api/src/com/intellij/psi/PsiElement.java)